21 Nicest Small Towns in America Everyone Should Visit Before They’re 50

 Port Townsend, Washington

 Port Townsend is one of Washington’s greatest Victorian seaside towns and just one of three historic Victorian seaports in the entire United States.
 Situated on the northeastern tip of the Olympic Peninsula, you’ll find a nature lover’s paradise with the sea on one side and the Fort Worden Historical State Park on the other.
 A flourishing art scene seems to be the theme among the greatest small towns in America, and Port Townsend is no different.
 In addition to the local shops, brightly colored mansions, and historic buildings that line the ocean side streets, Port Townsend puts on award-winning theater productions and hosts a variety of concerts, cultural events, and festivals all year round.
 You’ll want to visit this maritime town soon, as more and more people are moving there every year.
-Washington is also home to one of the most festive Christmas towns in America.

 Ocean Springs, Mississippi